SeanCCarter/SoftSysDebonairDaffodils/reports/Preliminary_Report.md

 We aim to create an image editing program of the caliber of Microsoft Paint.
 Our minimum viable product is a program that can open an image file/create an empty image in the form of a bitmap, let the user edit the image with mouse input, and save the resulting image.
 We would like to enhance this by adding new tool options (e.g. , colors, image formatting) with an input API that could then be attached to a GUI, etc. We are most interested in image manipulation tools, rather than building the perfect GUI.

 ## Completed Trello Cards:
+Since beginning the project, we have managed to get GTK working, and have used it to instantiate a blank image file, edit the image file, but not save it.
+Additionally, we cannot open existing image files.
+We have the basics of a floodfill algorithm in the repository, but it isn't integrated into the code yet because we need to access specific pixel values to do so.
+We plan to implement opening existing files and saving edited files over the course of this coming sprint, as well as integrating the floodfill tool.

 Completed Project proposal: [github](https://github.com/SeanCCarter/SoftSysDebonairDaffodils/blob/master/reports/proposal.md)

 Implement a program that can view an image in C [github](https://github.com/SeanCCarter/SoftSysDebonairDaffodils/blob/master/pixmap_test.c)